 Apartment homes have long provided people a flexible and inherently affordable housing option.
 However, as the number of renters has reached an all-time high, the surge in demand has placed significant pressure on the available apartment supply.
 This has made it difficult for millions of families nationwide to find quality rental housing that is affordable across the income spectrum.

 The widespread lack of affordable rental housing is holding our economy back.
-Over half of American households paid more than 30 percent of their income on housing costs in 2015, and the problem grows worse every year as supply fails to keep up with demand.
+Over one-third of American households paid more than 30 percent of their income on housing costs in 2017, and the problem grows worse every year as supply fails to keep up with demand.
 The apartment industry stands ready to help meet the rising need for workforce housing, but we cannot do it alone.
 Even in communities that want and desperately need new apartment development, the numerous hurdles that must be overcome include: entitlement expenditures; zoning rules; environmental site assessments; impact fees; mandates such as inclusionary zoning or rent control; labor expenses; and building code requirements.
 Recent research found that on average, regulations comprised 32 percent of total development costs.

 At the local level, state and local governments can use a number of tools to meet the growing demand for rental homes.
 They can streamline and fast-track the entitlement and approval process; provide density bonuses and other incentives for developers to include workforce units in their properties; enable “by-right” zoning and create more fully entitled parcels; defer taxes and other fees for a set period of time; lower construction costs by contributing underutilized buildings and raw land; create incentives to encourage higher density development near job and transportation hubs, and address NIMBYism as an obstacle to solving the affordable housing challenge.
 Ultimately, a public-private partnership is essential to addressing this shortage.